AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

         -   To migrate data from a disk, you can create a snapshot for the disk and use the snapshot to create a new disk.
     Custom images can be used to:

-    -   Back up systems that will not change in a short term, such as applications and systems that are released or updated.
+    -   Back up systems that do not change in a short term, such as systems of released or updated applications.
     -   Create new ECS instances.
 For example, you can use a custom image to create an ECS instance that has multiple applications deployed.
     -   Migrate systems and data.
 For example, you can migrate ECS instances from the classic network to VPCs.
     -   Restore systems across regions and zones.